hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 ## Get Started
 This section features the {ref}`Blue Kenue <bluekenue>` software to interpolate terrain elevations from a {term}`DEM`.xyz file on an {term}`SMS 2dm` mesh, export the mesh to the SELAFIN/SERAFIN (`*.slf`) geometry format for TELEMAC, and define boundary lines.

-In addition, the {ref}`Meshing with Blue Kenue <bk-meshing>` explains the mesh generation with Blue Kenue, which might be unstable because of program crashes and inflexible for correcting line drawing errors.
-Still, meshing with Blue Kenue might be desirable to create a computational mesh with long triangular cells that approximately follow the river streamlines.
+In addition, the {ref}`Meshing with Blue Kenue <bk-meshing>` section explains the mesh generation with Blue Kenue, which might be unstable because of program crashes and inflexible for correcting line drawing errors.
+Still, meshing with Blue Kenue might be desirable to create a computational mesh with long triangular cells that approximately follow the river streamlines (i.e., using a channel sub-mesh).

 To familiarize with Blue Kenue, launch the software (more details in the {ref}`installation chapter <bluekenue>`) and locate